jasonmdahlstrom/KUA_STEM_Scholars/README.md

 I look forward to meeting all of you!
 I have a few stories to tell, a few thoughts to share, and I want to spend as much time as we can answering your questions.
 I also want to have some fun with hardware along the way.

-In preparation for this, before we meet, please complete the following three activities if you are able to.
-Do not stress about it if you are not able to.
-We can sort it out when we meet or you can work with someone else.
+In preparation for this, before we meet, please try to complete the following three activities.
+Do not stress about it if you are not able to complete these activities.
+You have the option of working with someone else (assuming someone completes all three tasks!)

 Click the triangle to the left of each item below to expand the section:

 <details>
   <summary>Install the Arduino Integrated Development Environment ("IDE") before we meet:</summary>